-Before resetting your Sync Module, you can also try the less invasive approach of power cycling the device by unplugging the power cable, waiting for 10 seconds, and then plugging it back in.
+Before resetting your Sync Module or Sync Module 2, you can also try the less invasive approach of power cycling the device by unplugging the power cable, waiting for 10 seconds, and then plugging it back in.

-- After the red light appears, release the reset button.
-At this point, the lights should be alternating between solid green and flashing blue.
+- The lights should be alternating between solid green and flashing blue.

 The green and blue lights indicate that the Sync Module is enabled and ready to be paired with your wireless network.

 FAQs for Blink Cameras Live View Failed

 Finally, there are a few commonly asked questions from Blink Camera users that will certainly be helpful to know the answers to.

 Can You Reset a Blink Camera Without an Internet Connection?

 Not only can you reset a Blink camera without an internet connection, but it’s actually the recommended troubleshooting solution if the camera won’t connect to WiFi.

 Blink Camera Live View Not Working on Alexa

 If you’re using Alexa on a smart home device such as the Echo Show and the Blink Camera Live View isn’t working, you should try the following tactics: